What's on a food label?

 ‘Use by’ or ‘best before’ date

 Foods with a short life must have a ‘use by’ date.
-They are safe until that date if they have been stored according to the label.
+These foods are safe to eat until that date.
+However, this also depends on correct storage.
+Storage instructions can also be found on the label.

 A food past its ‘use by’ date should not be sold.
-It might not be safe.
+It might not be safe to eat.

 ‘Best before’ means the food should maintain its quality until that date.
-It might still be safe to eat after that time but it might not.
+It might still be safe to eat after that time.
+However, it might not.
 The food might have lost some of its flavour or nutrition.

 All ingredients should be listed in order of weight in the food.
-The major ingredient is first.
+The main ingredient is first.

 Food additives can be listed either by their name or number.